A Formalism for the Transport and Matching of Coupled Beams in Accelerators: Solutions for Beam Characterization and Diagnostics

 The coupling strength can be determined by calculating the phase advance between two points in the lattice.
 Equation~\eqref{Eq:phaseadvances} gives a direct relation between the matrix elements, phase advances, and the coupling strength.
 If the downstream cell is comprised of uncoupled elements and the phase advance is extracted between two points, the coupling strength can be determined as

 The coupling strength stays constant if the transfer matrix is uncoupled.
-Depending on the coupling strength and periodicity of the phases of coupling, Fourier analysis applied to particle trajectories would reveal two peaks in the frequency diagram.
-For instance, for $u=1/2$, both modes contribute to the dynamics, which leads to two distinct peaks in the Fourier spectra, as illustrated in Fig.~\ref{fig:fftanal}.
-The two peaks correspond to the tunes of modes $1$ and $2$, where the amplitudes of the peaks directly relate to the eigenmode emittances.
+The projections from mode $1$ and mode $2$ onto $x$ and $y$ planes will yield two Fourier peaks as a result of two modes of oscillations projecting onto real space as illustrated in Fig.~\ref{fig:fftanal}.
+The two peaks correspond to the tunes of modes $1$ and $2$, where the relative amplitudes of the peaks reflect the eigenmodes emittances ratio.
+Although Fig.~\ref{fig:fftanal} was produced for $u=1/2$, the behavior is general.
 The Fourier transformation of the phase space coordinate yields:

 where the phases of coupling, $\nu_{1,2}$, contribute to the phase of the FFT, and $Q_{1,2}$ are the mode tunes.
 For $u=1/2$ lattices with phases of coupling $\pi/2$, the mode 2 tune is observable in FFT analysis of the $x$ plane and similarly in FFT of the $y$ plane.